dfernandez79/barman/README.md

 });
 ```

-But I discarded the idea, because I couldn't find any good use case where it applies:
+But the idea was discarded, because I couldn't find any good use case to apply it:

-* Injecting super in that way, like Prototype does, is hard to read, and adds complexity to the handling of function arguments.
+* Injecting super in that way, like [Prototype] does, is hard to read, and adds complexity to the handling of function arguments.

-* [compose] uses this kind of method specification to have aliases, but after playing with aliases I found that it's better to use a plain function reference:
+* [compose] uses this kind of method specification to have aliases, but after playing with aliases I didn't found the advantage of it:
 ```js
 // I don't see any advantage of having, this:
 {method: from(SuperClass, 'other')}